-Wish You Were Mine is a track by Philip George (2015) that you can now enjoy converted to 432Hz frequency on 432hz-converter.com.
+Wish You Were Mine (Radio Edit) is a track by Philip George (2016) that you can now enjoy converted to 432Hz frequency on 432hz-converter.com.
 The 432Hz conversion slightly lowers the pitch of the track (from 440Hz to 432Hz), giving it a warmer and more natural sound.

 🎛️ Converter: this 432Hz version was created with the free online tool 432hz-converter.com (paste a YouTube link or upload an audio file — fast, no signup).